Arpit2401/100DaysofCode/README.md

 5. Change the date in [Rules](rules.md) to the day you've started the challenge.
 6. Delete the examples in the log, or comment them out, and start filling it with your own content.
 7.  **Tweet your progress every day using the #100DaysOfCode hashtag.**
 8. Follow [Alex, creator of #100DaysOfCode](https://twitter.com/ka11away) & [100DaysOfCode](https://twitter.com/_100DaysOfCode) Twitter Bot that retweets the tweets that contain the #100DaysOfCode hashtag.
 It's a great way to keep yourself motivated and to participate in the community.
-Thanks [@amanhimself](https://twitter.com/amanhimself) for creating it!